dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 First install DisplayLink Manager if you haven't.
 You can find the files you need to download in [ASUS's download page](https://www.asus.com/us/support/Download-Center/).

 Next, go to System settings -> Displays -> set "Refresh rate" to 60Hz

+### Chinese input laggy

+Kill the process an reopen your app if it's still laggy on an app.

+2 ways to kill the process

+- Activity monitor -> search for `Traditional Chinese Input Method` -> force quit
+- `kill $(pgrep TCIM) `